 Students tend to have a slight problem when it comes to persuasive essays.
 While the intentions of this type of paper are to get your personal perspective points across, the one issue that many students have is closing off their readers from the very beginning.

 When you are writing an introduction about anything, the main purpose is to ease them slowly into what you are writing about and why you chose this specific topic/subject.
-This manual is a clear-cut and brief collection of tips that you can utilize when composing a great persuasive essay.
+This manual by an expert from WriteMyEssayToday is a clear-cut and brief collection of tips that you can utilize when composing a great persuasive essay.

 When you are looking to get your opinion across on paper, the first thing that you want to establish with your readers is an open mind.
 There is absolutely no problem in having a concrete belief in what you are speaking of.
 However, you do not want to be off-putting to your readers by condemning them in any way just because you do not share the same thoughts.
 Have an open mind with knowing that you have a firm reason to your opinions, but allow for other to say “Okay, well I understand where he/she is at least coming from.”